 Honey Brook Organic Farm’s Community Supported Agriculture program started in 1991 with 3.5 rented acres and fifty members.
 It has now grown to include 350 acres (some rented and some owned) and over 4,000 members.
 Owners Jim Kinsel and Sherry Dudas have demonstrated that it is possible to farm successfully by employing environmentally sound and sustainable production techniques, providing the highest quality organic produce at a reasonable price, providing safe working conditions, comfortable housing and livable wages to the people working on the farm, preserving the genetic diversity of food crops, and providing members with a healthy, sustainable connection to the farm where their food is grown.

 If you want variety, Z Food Farm is a great place to look!
 They attempt to grow over 350 varieties of produce every year.
-Z’s mission is to promote food as a powerful cultural force for interacting with the environment and in our communities by providing high quality, exciting vegetables, herbs, and fruits.
+Z’s mission is to promote food as a powerful cultural force for interacting with the environment and in our communities by providing high quality and flavorful vegetables, herbs, and fruits.

 Z food Farm is located on land leased from Cherry Grove Farm, a dairy that makes farmstead cheeses and raises pasture animals.
 This farm also leases land to another CSA, Cherry Grove Organic.
 Obviously this land does some wonderful stuff!
-This fall, Cherry Grove is looking to start a cheese CSa with a local wine shop, so look out for that!
+In Fall 2014 Cherry Grove was looking to start a cheese CSA with a local wine shop, so look out for that!